Policy last updated

 Smile Squad will fund minor remedial works (for example, addition of a power point), in consultation with the school, if they are required to make a school ready to deliver the program.

-To assist with the process, schools should consider and discuss with Smile Squad any school-level processes for engaging with contractors to complete minor remedial works.
+To assist with the process, schools can discuss with Smile Squad any school-level processes for engaging with contractors to complete minor remedial works.
 The school must obtain and submit a quote to DHSV for approval prior to any work commencing.

 Schools will not have to pay any costs for minor remedial works provided prior approval has been received and all the quoted work is required to support Smile Squad.